AMonoyios/CO3808-Thesis/README.md

 Fixed error with item dropping and having a null focus pointer  <br/>
 Fixed error gizmos trying to render inventory items or armor    <br/>
 Completely removed Custom console GUI                           <br/>

+### 20w48a - ignore:
+Changed OS on laptop device and had to clone and push new files <br/>